anonaddy/anonaddy/README.md

 #### **How many emails can I receive before I go over my bandwidth limit?**

 The average email is about 76800 bytes (75KB), this is roughly equivalent to 7,000 words in plain text.
-So the 10MB monthly allowance would be around 140 emails and the Pro plan's 500MB would be almost 7,000 emails.
+So the 10MB monthly allowance would be around 140 emails, the Lite plan's 50MB would be almost 700 emails and the Pro plan's 500MB would be almost 7,000 emails.

 #### **What happens if I go over my bandwidth limit in a given month?**